fortify/fortify-ssc-parser-clair-rest/README.md

 ### Plugin Install & Upgrade

-1. Obtain the plugin binary jar file
+* Obtain the plugin binary jar file
   * Either download from Bintray (see [Related Links](#related-links))
   * Or by building yourself (see [Information for plugin developers](#information-for-plugin-developers))
-2. If you already have another version of the plugin installed, first uninstall the plugin by following the steps in [Plugin Uninstall](#plugin-uninstall)
+* If you already have another version of the plugin installed, first uninstall the plugin by following the steps in [Plugin Uninstall](#plugin-uninstall)
-3. In Fortify Software Security Center:
+* In Fortify Software Security Center:
-  1. Navigate to Administration->Plugins->Parsers
+  * Navigate to Administration->Plugins->Parsers
-  2. Click the `NEW` button
+  * Click the `NEW` button
-  3. Accept the warning
+  * Accept the warning
-  4. Upload the plugin jar file
+  * Upload the plugin jar file
-  5. Enable the plugin by clicking the `ENABLE` button
+  * Enable the plugin by clicking the `ENABLE` button

 ### Plugin Uninstall

 * In Fortify Software Security Center:
-  1. Navigate to Administration->Plugins->Parsers
+  * Navigate to Administration->Plugins->Parsers
-  2. Select the parser plugin that you want to uninstall
+  * Select the parser plugin that you want to uninstall
-  3. Click the `DISABLE` button
+  * Click the `DISABLE` button
-  4. Click the `REMOVE` button
+  * Click the `REMOVE` button

 ### Obtain results

-1. Have Clair perform a scan of your container image
+* Have Clair perform a scan of your container image
   * For example, using some Clair command line client like Yair
   * Or through container registry integration
-2. Determine the bottom layer id of the container image that was scanned
+* Determine the bottom layer id of the container image that was scanned
   * For example by inspecting the image manifest
-3. Invoke the Clair `/v1/layers/{layerId}?features&vulnerabilities` REST endpoint
+* Invoke the Clair `/v1/layers/{layerId}?features&vulnerabilities` REST endpoint
-  * Replace `{layerId}` with the bottom layer id identified in step 2
+  * Replace `{layerId}` with the bottom layer id identified in the previous step
   * Save the results in a file with the `.json` extension
   * See https://coreos.com/clair/docs/latest/api_v1.html#get-layersname for more information about this API endpoint
   * According to the documentation, this REST endpoint returns all vulnerabilities for both the given layer, and all upper layers